 Is an Airbnb Host a Real Estate Professional?

-An Airbnb Host must meet both of these tests to be considered as a real estate professional for a single property, unless the election is made to be considered as a real estate professional for all rental properties.
+An Airbnb Host must meet both of these tests to be considered as a real estate professional for a single property unless you elected is considered as a real estate professional for all rental properties.
 The Airbnb host must qualify on his or her own; the test results cannot be split between spouses.

 As your property portfolio grows, it becomes difficult to meet the qualifications for each property.
 You have to calculate and maintain time logs to document the time you spent on each rental property.
 If Airbnb income comprises most of your income, you should consider claiming Section 179 as a real estate professional.